Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

   - Randomized feature selection or subset selection algorithms.
   - Creating stochastic embeddings, e.g., in t-SNE or UMAP.

+### Worked Examples

+Some worked examples of seed hacking applied to specific aspects of a project:

+* [Cross-Validation Hacking](examples/cross_validation_hacking.md): _Vary the seed for creating cross-validation folds in order to get the best result._
+* [Train/Test Split Hacking](examples/train_test_split_hacking.md): _Vary the seed for creating train/test splits in order to get the best result._
+* [Model Selection Hacking](examples/model_selection_hacking.md): _Vary the seed for the model training algorithm in order to get the best result._
+* [Performance Hacking](examples/performance_hacking.md): _Vary the seed for a bootstrap evaluation of a final chosen model on the test set to present the best performance._

 ## What About Large One-Off Models?

 Some large deep learning neural networks can take days, weeks, or months to train, often at great expense.